tklx/mongodb/README.md

 - Uses [gosu][gosu] for dropping privileges to mongodb user.
 - Includes ``VOLUME /data/db`` for dbPath persistence.
-- Includes ``EXPOSE 27017``, so standard container linking will make it automatically available to the linked containers (see below).
+- Includes ``EXPOSE 27017``, so standard container linking will make it automatically available to the linked containers.

 ## Usage